reaganq/MagnetBots_unity/Assets/Photon Unity Networking/readme.txt

 	The window "Photon Unity Networking" will help you setup a Photon Cloud account.
 	This service is geared towards room-based games and the server cannot be modified.
-	Read more about it: http://www.exitgamescloud.com
+	Read more about it: http://cloud.exitgames.com

 	Alternatively, download the Server SDK and run your own Photon Server.
 	The SDK has the binaries to run immediately but also includes the source code and projects for the game logic.
 You can use that as basis to modify and extend it.
 	A 100 concurrent user license is free (also for commercial use) per game.
-	Read more about it: http://www.exitgames.com/photon
+	Read more about it: http://www.exitgames.com/en/OnPremise

-Subscriptions bought in Asset Store
+PUN+ and Networking Guide Subscriptions
-	Follow these steps, when you bought a package with Photon Cloud Subscription in the Asset Store:
+    Follow these steps when you bought an asset that includes an upgrade for a Photon Cloud subscription:

-	•	Register a Photon Cloud Account: https://cloud.exitgames.com/Account/SignUp
+        • Use an existing Photon Cloud Account or register here: https://cloud.exitgames.com/Account/SignUp
-	•	Get your AppID from the Dashboard
-	•	Send a Mail to: developer@exitgames.com
-		With:
-		o	Your Name and Company (if applicable) o	Invoice/Purchase ID from the Asset Store o	Photon Cloud AppID
+        • Sign in and open the Dashboard.
+        • Select the Subscription you want to upgrade and click the button "Apply Unity Purchase".
+        • Enter your Unity Invoice Number and click "Redeem".

 Important Files

 	Documentation
-		PhotonNetwork-Documentation.pdf
+		PhotonNetwork-Documentation.chm (a pdf is also included)
 		changelog.txt

 	Extensions & Source
-		Editor\PhotonNetwork\*.*
-		Plugins\PhotonNetwork\*.*
+		Photon Unity Networking\Editor\PhotonNetwork\*.*
+		Photon Unity Networking\Plugins\PhotonNetwork\*.*
+        Plugins\**\Photon*.*

 	The server-setup will be saved as file (can be moved into any Resources folder and edited in inspector) Photon Unity Networking\Resources\PhotonServerSettings.asset